Mykiora/Dice-Roller-in-Python/README.md

 ## How it works

 Hello, this program is my first Python Project.
-Basic: It Simulates random results of a dice throw based on two informations you'll need to choose :
+Basic: it Simulates random results of a dice throw based on two informations you'll need to choose :

 - The number of faces
 - The number of dices